matusnovak/fineframework/tutorials/data-xml-advanced.md

 ## Encoding

-This method si very similar to the one above and again, it does not use ffw::Var at all.
+This method si very similar to the one above and again, it does not use ffw::Any at all.
 An exception is thrown if:

 * xml tag name is invalid
 * you call xml.stepOut() too many times